 Esophagus barium swallow at achalasia

-At an esophagus barium swallow, the so-called ‘champagne glass shape’ with prestenotic dilatation (megaesophagus) can be seen in an x-ray.
+With an esophagus barium swallow test, the so-called “champagne glass shape” with prestenotic dilatation (megaesophagus) can be seen in an x-ray.
 Peristalsis is disturbed.
-With a delay, the contrast agent drains from the esophagus into the stomach.
+After a delay, the contrast agent drains from the esophagus into the stomach.

 Endoscopy with biopsy at achalasia

-Esophagoscopy with biopsy is obligatory to exclude the presence of a carcinoma.
-Due to the risk to develop a carcinoma in the further course of the disease, the procedure should be repeated every one to two years.
-In the context of achalasia, endoscopy typically shows a widened esophagus and a lower esophageal sphincter that can easily be passed through the endoscope.
+Esophagoscopy with biopsy is needed to exclude the presence of carcinoma.
+Due to the risk of developing carcinoma later in the disease, the procedure should be repeated every one to two years.
+In the context of achalasia, endoscopy typically shows a widened esophagus and a lower esophageal sphincter that can easily be passed through by the endoscope.

-The differential diagnoses of esophagus achalasia especially include the esophageal carcinoma, which is mostly characterized by a distinctly more rapid progression.
-In the event of B symptoms, you should absolutely perform biopsy!
-Further motility disorders, which are differential diagnoses of esophagus achalasia, are:
+The differential diagnosis of esophagus achalasia mainly includes esophageal carcinoma, which is characterized by a distinctly more rapid progression.
+You should perform a biopsy to make a differential diagnosis.
+Further motility disorders, which are a differential diagnosis of esophagus achalasia, include:

-- Esophagus spasm: The esophagus spasm is a rare, also neuromuscular functional disorder of the esophagus of unknown genesis.
+- Esophagus spasm: Esophagus spasm is a rare, neuromuscular disorder of the esophagus of unknown genesis.
 Paroxysmal retrosternal pain and dysphagia occur.
-24 h manometry is the leading diagnostics and shows primarily reinforced and continuous esophagus contractions.
+24-hour manometry is the leading diagnostic and shows primarily reinforced and continuous esophagus contractions.
 In milder cases, calcium antagonists are administered.
-In severe cases, botulinum toxin is injected or it is surgically intervened.
+In severe cases, botulinum toxin is injected, or surgical intervention is used.

 Therapy of Achalasia